eyshah/Boardmeetings/README.md

 Import csv

-Csv_reader = csv.reader(open(“enter your csv file name” “r”) delimiter “ enter the current delimiter”
+Csv_read = csv.reader(open(“enter your csv file name” “r”) delimiter “ enter the current delimiter”

 With open(“enter your csv file name, “r”) as “enter you knew file variable name”
-	Csv_reader = DictReader( “Enter the variable)
+	csvreading = csv.DictReader( “Enter the variable)

 With open (“enter a name for you new csv file”, “w”) as “new file variable”
 	Fieldnames = “ insert the fieldnames of your file- fist line within the file)

-	Csv_writer = csv.Dictwriter( Enter new files name, fieldnames=fieldnames, delimter= “enter your new delimiter to separate your data”)
+        Csv_writing = csv.Dictwriter( Enter new files name, fieldnames=fieldnames, delimter= “enter your new delimiter to separate your data”)

-	for row in csv_reader:
+	for row in csvreading:
-	       csv_writer.writerow(row)
+	       csv_writing.writerow(row)

 __In Python__